The Adjuster: Reception

+The film premiered at the New York Film Festival, and was invited to the Director's Fortnight program at the Cannes Film Festival.

 The film opened with generally favorable reviews.
+On review aggregator Rotten Tomatoes, the film holds a score of 73% based on 15 reviews, with an average rating of 6.7/10.
 Both Roger Ebert and The New York Times Janet Maslin gave positive reviews for the film's initial release.
 It was selected as one of The New York Times' Best 1000 Movies Ever Made.